ucdavis/FairMLCourse/Hwk/Hwk1.md

    will be converted to 1 and 0.

 * For multiclass Y, **qeLogit()** does k separate dichotomous runs.
-  Then to predict a new case, it finds the estimated P(Y = i | X), i = 1,...,k then does arg max.
+  Then to predict a new case, it finds the estimated P(Y = class i | X), i = 1,...,k then does arg max.

 Example: